cuuupid/learn-to-code/README.md

 This is a **Github Repo** and you can navigate to different folders from the explorer pane above.

+## Prerequisites

 For anything you'll need a [nice editor](http://code.visualstudio.com) and a terminal ([here's a better one](http://hyper.is)).
 (If you're completely new to this, follow [these instructions](/bash) to open terminal).

+## Getting Bash

+Please use bash and go through the `bash` tutorial first.
+- Test your installation: open a bash terminal, in the `bash` folder `bash helloworld.sh`

+## Some helpful tools we'll use

 **For Windows**, upgrade to Windows 10 and [enable WSL](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).
 **For Mac**, install [Homebrew](http://brew.sh).